Connect your business applications to increase efficiency

-As a quality or safety leader, you want to ensure your team are doing their jobs correctly.
-Corrective actions in iAuditor allows you to create a workflow: assign an action and mark it as in progress.
+As a quality or safety leader, you want to ensure your team is doing their jobs correctly.
+Corrective actions in iAuditor allow you to create a workflow: assign an action and mark it as in progress.
 Now you can extend that capability by managing the actions in an external task management system.
-This update provides you with an oversight of the company so you don’t have to be in a million places at once.
-Action hazards as they come in – from the comfort of your desk.
+This update provides you with an oversight of the company, so you don’t have to be in a million places at once.
+Action hazards as they come in - from the comfort of your desk.

-Using our API – add, remove, and update staff information in your own system, and auto-sync to iAuditor.
+Using our API - add, remove, and update staff information in your system and auto-sync to iAuditor.

 How to use this update

 Let’s say you have 700 stores across the country.
-New staff are constantly being added, keeping that list up to date in iAuditor and in your own system, takes time and requires double handling.
-Now you can update staff details in your own user management system and auto-sync them to iAuditor.
+New staff are continually being added, keeping that list up to date in iAuditor and, your system takes time and requires double handling.
+Now you can update staff details in your user management system and auto-sync them to iAuditor.